 Treatments to lower the level of bilirubin in your baby's blood may include:

 - Intravenous immunoglobulin (IVIg).
 Jaundice may be related to blood type differences between mother and baby.
-This condition results in the baby carrying antibodies from the mother that contribute to the breakdown of blood cells in the baby.
-Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange blood transfusion.
+This condition results in the baby carrying antibodies from the mother that contribute to the rapid breakdown of the baby's red blood cells.
+Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange transfusion, although results are not conclusive.

 - Exchange transfusion.
 Rarely, when severe jaundice doesn't respond to other treatments, a baby may need an exchange transfusion of blood.
-This involves repeatedly withdrawing small amounts of blood, diluting the bilirubin and maternal antibodies, and then transferring blood back into the baby — a procedure that's performed in a newborn intensive care unit.
+This involves repeatedly withdrawing small amounts of blood and replacing it with donor blood, thereby diluting the bilirubin and maternal antibodies — a procedure that's performed in a newborn intensive care unit.

 When infant jaundice isn't severe, your doctor may recommend changes in feeding habits that can lower levels of bilirubin.
 Talk to your doctor if you have any questions or concerns about how much or how often your baby is feeding or if you're having trouble breast-feeding.
 The following steps may lessen jaundice: